How to Compare Socially Responsible (ESG) Investing Solutions

 At Betterment, ESG ratings are used to build a portfolio that captures what the largest feasible group of people might agree on in terms of the rules that bound socially responsible companies.
 ESG isn’t the optimal solution for every SRI investor, but it addresses this need for many investor’s views on SRI.

-However, for its part the ESG movement has helped provide quantifiable ratings of social responsibility.
-Beyond social or religious concerns, ESG investing looks at a company’s management of environmental, social and governance factors.
+The ESG movement has helped provide quantifiable ratings of social responsibility.
+Beyond social or religious concerns, ESG investing looks at a company’s management of environmental, social, and governance factors.

 In 2016, data provider Morningstar rolled out their sustainability rating for mutual funds and ETFs.
 They partnered with an outside consulting firm to analyze the portfolios of mutual funds and ETFs to assign a sustainability score.
 Their methodology looks at the fund’s underlying holdings for controversies, which they define as ESG-related incidents in addition to the portfolio’s scores on the three ESG components.
 Morningstar notes that the sustainability rating is done based on the fund’s portfolio and is not performance based.

 The more established provider of ESG rating analytics is MSCI, an industry-leading provider of data and analytical tools.
 MSCI is the data provider Betterment uses to analyze the holdings within its SRI portfolios.
 An online ETF ranking tool using MSCI data can be found here.

 As an overview, here is a brief description of the components of ESG:

 - Environmental factors such as efforts to mitigate a company’s pollution of the environment.

 - Social factors might include how well a company manages diversity in the workplace.
 For example, companies that don’t encourage diversity might find themselves having trouble hiring enough qualified employees.

 - Governance factors might include a company’s policies regarding executive compensation or whether the company selects truly independent board members.

 Evaluate offerings within the scope of SRI today.